 - 2 strips of bacon, cooked and finely chopped

-- Once peeled, slice the eggs in half, length wise and remove the yolks into a medium bowl.
-Set cooked egg white halves on the side.
+- Slice the hard-boiled eggs in half, length-wise, and transfer the yolks into a large bowl.
+Set the cooked egg white halves onto a large plate.

-- Mash the yolks with a fork, add sour cream, chives, cheddar cheese, and bacon crumbles.
-Combine with the fork until the mixture is cohesive.
+- Mash the yolks with a fork and add sour cream, chives, cheese, and bacon.
+Stir to combine the ingredients until the mixture is cohesive.

 - Transfer the filling to a plastic zip bag or piping bag.
-Cut the end and squeeze out filling inside egg white half.
-Alternatively, use a poon to stuff the egg halves with the egg mixture.
+Cut the end and pipe the filling into each egg white half.
+Alternatively, use a spoon to fill the egg halves with the mixture.

 Make-Ahead: Deviled eggs are best eaten within 24 hours; they can be made the day ahead and kept refrigerated in an airtight container.

 Leftover Deviled Eggs: Leftover deviled eggs can be kept refrigerated for several days, but may not look as pretty.